Investing in Leadership Development During Economic Downturn & Recession

-Typical investments in leadership development.
+Typical investments in leadership development vary.
 Our research found that the median overall budget for leadership development is approximately $350,000.
 Nearly 40% of the organizations were spending more than $500,000 annually on leadership development, and almost 20% were spending more than $1 million a year on developing leaders.

 We asked HR decision-makers how their spending strategies might change in the event of an economic downturn and found the number of organizations who said they would cut their budgets (30%) was almost offset by those that said they would increase budgets (27%).
 Furthermore, many organizations in the survey (42%) said they would try their best to maintain their leadership development budgets in a downturn or recession.

-“Effective leadership is valuable no matter the health of the economy,” noted one senior-level HR leader from the healthcare industry.
+“Effective leadership is valuable no matter the health of the economy,” noted one respondent in our survey, a senior-level HR leader from the healthcare industry.
 “Leaders need to be flexible to make decisions in any environment.”

 Budgets for developing top leaders will likely be preserved.
 While development budgets are expected to remain more or less the same across leader levels in a slowdown, we found that budgets for development of senior-level leaders are slightly more likely to be protected.
 This may be because these leaders will be the ones expected to lead the organization through the current crisis or downturn, and position the company to take advantage of opportunities as the economy recovers.